cmur2/chef-graphite/README.md

 Installs and configures carbon and/or graphite-webapp (including whisper and other required dependencies).
 Against others there will be no webserver etc. setup because that's another cookbook's job.

+### Limitations

+* there is currently only a Debian 6 init script using FastCGI adapter

 ## Usage

 Use `recipe[graphite::default]` for getting the full program including standalone carbon and graphite-webapp with AMQP and RRD support enabled.